Naruhito

-Naruhito was born in Tokyo during the reign of his grandfather Hirohito as the eldest child of Crown Prince Akihito and Crown Princess Michiko.
-Emperor Hirohito died in 1989, at which point Akihito became emperor and Naruhito became the heir apparent.
-Naruhito was formally invested as crown prince in 1991.
+Naruhito was born during the reign of his paternal grandfather, Emperor Hirohito.
+He was the first child of Crown Prince Akihito and Crown Princess Michiko (later Emperor and Empress).
+His father acceded to the throne in 1989 upon the death of Emperor Hirohito, making Naruhito the heir apparent.
+He was formally invested as Crown Prince of Japan in 1991.
 He attended Gakushūin schools in Tokyo and later studied history at Gakushuin University and English at Merton College, Oxford.
-In 1993, he married Harvard graduate and diplomat Masako Owada.
-They have one daughter, Aiko, Princess Toshi.
+In June 1993, he married the diplomat Masako Owada.
+They have one daughter: Aiko, Princess Toshi.

 Continuing his grandfather's and father's boycott over the enshrinement of convicted war criminals, Naruhito has never visited Yasukuni Shrine.
-He is interested in water policy and water conservation and likes to play the viola.
-He was an honorary president of the 2020 Summer Olympics and 2020 Summer Paralympics and is a supporter of the World Organization of the Scout Movement.
+He is interested in water policy and water conservation.
+He was an honorary president of the 2020 Summer Olympics and Paralympics and is a supporter of the World Organization of the Scout Movement.